-As we are all well aware, the automotive industry worldwide is rapidly moving toward the AUTomotive Open System ARchitecture (AUTOSAR) tool and integration environment for the development of embedded software.
-In many ways this is a long overdue maturation of the industry from the early days of company-specific operating systems and software development environments which were lacking in scalability and interoperability.
+As we are all well aware, the automotive industry worldwide is rapidly moving toward the AUTOSAR tool and integration environment for the development of embedded software.
+In many ways, this is a long overdue maturation of the industry from the early days of company-specific operating systems and software development environments which were lacking in scalability and interoperability.
 This move also mirrors the earlier transition of desktop software development from the splintered early days to the universal UNIX® and Microsoft Windows development environments of today.
 As a result, suppliers large and small across all automotive domains are thinking about migrating their own software development environments to AUTOSAR, often without a very clear understanding of what steps that entails and the impact that migration has on the entire software development organization.

 The Top Five Considerations

 1. Set your organization’s goals for the migration based on a realistic expectation of what you expect to achieve from the effort.

 The term AUTOSAR is very often misunderstood, particularly by an organization that has no direct experience with AUTOSAR, or when experience comes from having worked with AUTOSAR in a different organizational context.

 - Many people associate AUTOSAR with a set of Basic Software Modules (BSWM) that interact with the low-level drivers and provide middleware functions such as communications, diagnostic management, task scheduling, mode management, etc. – the sort of platform software that would formally have been developed by a low-level (non-application) software development team.

 - For a Tier 1 component developer, AUTOSAR usually means a set of professional tools for software architectural design at the level of the software application.
 Gone are the Excel® spreadsheets and Visio® charts, replaced by Unified Modeling Language™ (UML®)-style graphic designs that automatically generate the component interfaces and manage data structures.